Let’s face it, after a challenging few years for everyone’s personal finances, it hasn’t been easy to prioritise saving for retirement.

 Important information

-• Our financial advice service is available if you can invest or reinvest at least £20,000, or can commit to investing at least £500 per month.
-If you’d like advice on your current investments/pensions, the minimum value required is £50,000 (cash and value reviewed).
+- Our financial advice service is available if you can invest at least £20,000, or can commit to investing at least £500 per month.
+If you'd like advice on your current investments/pensions, the minimum value required, including the investments/pensions under review, is £50,000.

 Free Pension Health Check for Skipton Members

-If you have a Skipton savings account or mortgage, we can help you find out if you’re on track to achieve the retirement you want.
+If you are a Skipton member, we can help you find out if you’re on track to achieve the retirement you want.